-Whenever an age and schooling certificate is applied for by a child over sixteen years of age who is unable to pass a test for the completion of the work of the seventh grade and who is not so below the normal in mental development that the child cannot profit from further schooling, an age and schooling certificate may be issued by the superintendent of schools to such child upon proof acceptable to such superintendent of the following facts and upon agreement to the respective conditions made in writing by the child and by the parents, guardian, or custodian in charge of such child:
+(A) Until July 1, 2016, an age and schooling certificate may be issued by the superintendent of schools to a child over sixteen years of age upon proof acceptable to such superintendent of the following facts and upon agreement to the respective conditions made in writing by the child and by the parents, guardian, or custodian in charge of such child:

 Effective Date: 07-01-2000